 Currently, North America views salespeople (male or female) as: intrusive, persistent, biased, manipulative, not entirely truthful, invasive, unintellectual, self-centred, aggressive and potentially unscrupulous.
 Most salespeople do not deserve these labels, they do not deserve their bad press.
 Wait, allow me to correct that.
 Salespeople get no press at all, good or bad.
 One of North America’s key generators of commerce, these unsung heros of business move like phantoms from door to door ignored, used, lied to, stood up, tolerated, fired, postponed, rejected … their phone calls disregarded, voice mail and e-mail deleted, direct mail trashed as their sell-cycles grow longer by the day.

 The cost of keeping salespeople in the field today is growing exponentially and, like global warming, is not expected to see a correction anytime soon.
 The salesperson brand is bankrupt.
 The only solution is, in a word, REBRAND.
-The dismal reputation salespeople bear has been largely of their own making.
-The encouraging flip side to this dilema is that salespeople have the power to correct the problem.
+The dismal reputation the selling profession bears has been largely of their own making.
+The encouraging flip side to this dilemma is that salespeople have the power to correct the problem.
 Over the next several weeks I’ll address the principles that require adoption to rebrand the ‘salesman’ into the ‘sales professional’ the marketplace will respect, trust, value, welcome and whose visits are looked forward to.

 REBRAND Principle #1: